BBischof/Today_I_Learned/README.md

 ## Further work

 Perhaps it would be nice to build a little viewer for these.
-I'm not yet sure how that would look/work.
+Current idea is similar to [calendar view](http://bl.ocks.org/KathyZ/c2d4694c953419e0509b) with color being number of TIL submissions for that day, and mouseover shows their names, click is a redirect to the github directory.
+Will try to build this viz sometime soonishly.

+It would be fun to have flags for twitter and facebook, but I dont know how to do that just yet.

 ## Steal my code

 Feel free to steal my code and run this on your own machine.
 But please tweet at me if so: @bebischof

+Also feel welcome to submit suggestions or improvements.

+Be well, keep learning.

+-B